 [Motion #446, [264] and [396-399]]

-An AP MLD that receives an ICR from a STA affiliated with an EMLSR non-AP MLD during CBF data frame exchange does not attempt to transmit to the eMLSR non-AP MLD on another link during the extended time-out periods, per baseline behavior.
+An AP MLD that receives an ICR from a STA affiliated with an EMLSR non-AP MLD during Co-BF data frame exchange does not attempt to transmit to the eMLSR non-AP MLD on another link during the extended time-out periods, per baseline behavior.

 [Motion #449, [264] and [396, 397]]

-In CBF transmission phase, the Feedback User Info field in the BSRP/MU-RTS Trigger addressed to EMLSR/DPS STA carries the extended timeout period duration?
+In Co-BF transmission phase, the Feedback User Info field in the BSRP/MU-RTS Trigger addressed to EMLSR/DPS STA carries the extended timeout period duration.

-A new feedback type value is defined for CoBF.
+A new feedback type value is defined for Co-BF.

 An “Extended Timeout Duration” field with a TBD length is included in the Feedback user Info field